michidk/cv/src/resume-onepage.typ

   displaySummary: true,
   displayInterests: false,
   displayVolunteering: false,
-  importanceFilter: 2, // filter everything that is less important than 3
+  importanceFilter: 3, // filter everything out that is less important than 4
   maxHighlights: 2, // show only the first 2 highlights
   hideDescriptions: true,
   fontSizeAdjustment: 3pt,